-- (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspapers commonly circulating locally, the website of Mogale City Local Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) the information contained in a public advertisement, must include - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long term nature, or 14 days in any other case, from the date on which the advertisement is placed in a newspaper, subject to subparagraph (2) of this policy; - (ii) a statement that bids must only be submitted on the bid documentation provided by the municipality; and - (iii) date, time and venue of any proposed site meetings or briefing sessions.; - (2) The accounting officer may determine a closure date for the submission of bids which is less than the 30 or 14 days' requirement, but only if such shorter period can be justified on the grounds of urgency or emergency or any exceptional case where it is impractical or impossible to follow the official procurement process. - (3) Bids submitted must be sealed. - (4) Where bids are requested in electronic format, such bids must be supplemented by sealed hard copies.
+- (1) The procedure for the invitation of competitive bids, is as follows: - (a) Any invitation to prospective providers to submit bids must be by means of a public advertisement in newspaper commonly circulating locally, National Treasury eTender Portal and the website of Mogale City Local Municipality or any other appropriate ways (which may include an advertisement in the Government Tender Bulletin); and - (b) the information contained in a public advertisement, must include - (i) the closure date for the submission of bids, which may not be less than 30 days in the case of transactions over R10 million (VAT included), or which are of a long-term nature, or 14 days in any other case, from the date on which the advertisement is placed in the eTender portal and MCLM website and Tender Bulletin, subject to subparagraph (22.2) of this policy. - (ii) a statement that bids must only be submitted on the bid documentation provided by the Mogale City Local Municipality.
+Bid documents must not be re-typed and no bids where correction fluid/tippex is used in critical areas of the bid document, such as the pricing schedule and/or regulatory compliance documents will be accepted.
+Any corrections are to be crossed out and initialed.
+Non-initialed corrections will render the bid invalid; and - (iii) date, time and venue of any proposed site meetings or briefing sessions are applicable.
+Where applicable, briefing/site meetings are compulsory in Mogale City Local Municipality to ensure clarity and that all bidders are treated fairly and equitably.
+As these are compulsory site inspections, the bidder will be disqualified if the contractor (who is considered to be a technical representative) has not attended this session. - (iv) on the i-Tender website of the CIDB for construction procurement related transactions.